Doctor of Philosophy Degree Program

 Tips for doctoral students for successful formal meetings of the Thesis Advisory Committee:

-Once the Thesis Advisory Committee is formed, submit the signed “Thesis Committee Approval Form” (on the Epi Intranet) to Fran Burman (franburman@ jhu.edu) and Ebony Moore (eamoore@ jhu.edu).
+Once the Thesis Advisory Committee is formed, submit the signed “Thesis Committee Approval Form” (on the Epi Intranet) to Fran Burman (franburman@jhu.edu) and Ebony Moore (eamoore@ jhu.edu).

 Dissertation Research Proposal

-The 12-page single-spaced dissertation research proposal is developed during the second year, during terms 1 – 3 of PH.340.863 Doctoral Seminars in Epidemiology, and is the final project for the course PH.340.715 Problems in the Design of Epidemiologic Studies: Proposal Development and Critique.
+The 12-page single-spaced dissertation research proposal is developed during Year 2, during 1st - 3rd Terms of PH.340.863 Doctoral Seminars in Epidemiology, and is the final project for the course PH.340.715 Problems in the Design of Epidemiologic Studies: Proposal Development and Critique.
 The dissertation proposal must be reviewed and approved by the Thesis Advisory Committee prior to scheduling the Doctoral Research Proposal Seminar.

 After the Thesis Advisory Committee has approved the student's 12-page dissertation research proposal, the student must orally present the proposal in a Doctoral Proposal Seminar to the Department.
 Students should present a prepared presentation of approximately 40-45 minutes in length followed by approximately 15-20 minutes of questions and discussion.
-The Proposal Seminar is presented during the Department-wide Epidemiology Seminars (PH.340.860 Current Topics in Epidemiologic Research) on Fridays during terms 1-4.
-Seminars are not permitted during the Summer.
 The dissertation (thesis) adviser must attend, and the Thesis Advisory Committee members and the Track Director are strongly encouraged to attend.
 Doctoral Proposal Seminars are advertised to the Department at large, and students and their adviser(s) should personally invite any other colleagues they would like to attend.
-The best ways to prepare for this seminar include attending Doctoral Research Proposal Seminars presented by peers and by presenting in a track research-in-progress meeting.
+The best ways to prepare for this seminar include attending Doctoral Research Proposal Seminars presented by peers and by presenting in research-in-progress meetings.
 Students should plan to conduct a ‘dress rehearsal,’ prior to the actual proposal (in the same room reserved for the defense to familiarize themselves with the surroundings and test all technology) for use during the Doctoral Research Proposal Seminar.

 After the Thesis Advisory Committee has approved the student to present their Doctoral Proposal Seminar, the student should work with the adviser and Thesis Advisory Committee to select a seminar date.
 Once the Advisory Committee and adviser(s) have confirmed readiness, the student can proceed with reserving a date and room.
-To schedule a date, students should contact the Epidemiology Academic Support Core Office to discuss open dates and submit the “Doctoral Proposal Seminar Form” (on the Epi Intranet), which includes preferences for seminar dates (1st, 2nd, and 3rd choices).
+To schedule a date, students should contact the Epi Academic Core to discuss dates and submit the “Doctoral Proposal Seminar Form” (on SharePoint), which includes preferences for seminar dates (1st, 2nd, and 3rd choices).
 This form requires the signature of the adviser and the Track Director.

 Departmental Oral Examination